 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact California Department of Fish and Game or US Fish and Wildlife Service? c.
 Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means? d.
 Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? e.
 Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? f.
-Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan? $\boxtimes$ a.
-Cause a substantial adverse change in the significance of a historical resource as defined in \$15064.5? b.
-Cause a substantial adverse change in the significance of an archaeological resource pursuant to \$15064.5? c.
-Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? $\boxtimes$ d.
-Disturb any human remains, including those interred outside of formal cemeteries? $\boxtimes$
+Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan?
+Discussion (a-f): This general plan amendmen development policy from that which already exbiological resources.
+V. (CULTURAL RESOURCES: Would the project et: a.
+Cause a substantial adverse change in the significance of a historical resource as defined in §15064.5? b.
+Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? c.
+Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? d.
+Disturb any human remains, including those interred outside of formal cemeteries? \boxtimes Discussion (a-d): This general plan amendment development policy from that which already ex resources.